ssjrocks/HardwareSerialMonitor/README.md

 gpu clock

+it also maps the percentage for cpu load to the angles required for the gauge values

 and then uses the easy nextion library to pass these values to the screen via Serial1(tx1(pin 19) and rx1(pin 18))